Visualizing Every Premier League Season Finish Since 1992

 Grouped Teams (UEFA and Relegation)

-The color bands signal groups of team that either qualify for European football club competitions under the Union of European Football Association (UEFA).
+The color bands signal groups of team that either qualify for European football club competitions under the Union of European Football Association (UEFA) or are relegated.
 The blue band at the top is the Champions League zone, currently teams that finish in the top 4 qualify for this competition.
-Teams that place 5th and 6th qualify for the Europa League and 7th place qualifies for the Conference League.
+Teams that place 5th and 6th qualify for the Europa League and are in the amber band.
+The teal band is for the 7th place finisher who qualifies for the Conference League.

 The stories the chart tells

-Arsenal’s gold line crests at the top in 2003/04 — the season they went the entire league campaign unbeaten.
-Arsène Wenger’s side won 26, drew 12, and lost none.
+Arsenal won three titles in six years with their red line last cresting the league’s top in 2003/04 — the season they went the entire league campaign unbeaten.
+Arsène Wenger’s Invincibles side (Thierry Henry, Patrick Vieira, Robert Pires, Dennis Bergkamp, et al.) won 26, drew 12, and lost none.
 It’s the only time in the Premier League era a team completed an unblemished season.

 Arsenal’s EPL trajectory — 35 seasons highlighted

 Their line then dips; not catastrophically — they stayed top four for over a decade after that crowning achievement — but they had not won the title until this season.
-Zohran Mamdani and other famous Arsenal fans like politician Jeremy Corbyn, rapper 21 Savage, and actors Colin Firth and Idris Elba.
-Even NBA rivals Jaylen Brown (Boston Celtics) and Joel Embiid (Philadelphia 76ers, winner of the 2026 First Round Playoff) were able to share common cause and post Arsenal.
+New York City Mayor Zohran Mamdani and other famous Arsenal fans like British politician Jeremy Corbyn, rapper 21 Savage were publicly celebrating the long journey back to first.
+Even NBA rivals Boston Celtics and Joel Embiid (Philadelphia 76ers, winner of the 2026 First Round Playoff between the Celtics and 76ers) were able to share common cause and post celebratory Arsenal messages.
 I celebrated the way I know how, creating data visualizations.

 From 2011/12 — when they dramatically won the title on goal difference, on the last minute of the last day — City’s line barely leaves the top two.
-Between 2017 and 2025 they won six league titles in eight years.
-With a 100 point season and an English treble among their many accomplishments.
-Their light-blue thread runs at the summit of English football for so long it starts to look inevitable.
+Between 2011 and 2025 they won 8 EPL titles with a 100 point season and an English treble among their many record-setting accomplishments.
+Their light-blue thread runs at the summit of English football for so long it started to look inevitable, as if Manchester United’s dynasty had migrated east to their formerly noisy neighbors.

 Liverpool’s red line oscillates dramatically in the chart’s early years.
 Second under Dalglish, near-misses, then a long absence from the top.
 They came close in 2014 — Gerrard’s slip, three points dropped against Chelsea — and then Klopp arrived.